janpieterk/dsg/README.md

 It scans and/or modifies chords along the dimension of dissonance.

-The original documenation by Jos Kunst can be found in the file [INTRODUCTION.txt](./INTRODUCTION.txt).
+The original documentation by Jos Kunst can be found in the file [INTRODUCTION.txt](./INTRODUCTION.txt).

 The original program is a command-line tool written in Pascal (1993).
 The original source code, meant for the Symantec Think Pascal compiler for classic